yegor256/blog/static/books.md

 title: "Books"
 description:
-  I'm planning to write a few books in the nearest future, this page will summarize my efforts.
+  I'm planning to write a few books in the nearest future, this page will summarize my efforts; all books will be available on Amazon.
 permalink: books.html
 keywords:
   - books about object-oriented programming